 - The pharmacy team speak to people who use their services, particularly when they are starting a new medicine or take a higher risk medicine.
 But they do not record the counselling advice they provide.
-This would help to improve the continuity of care and information available during clinical reviews. - The pharmacy supplies some medicines in multi-compartment compliance packs to people who need additional support.
-But members of the pharmacy team do not routinely provide patient information leaflets, or add the descriptions of the medicines inside the packs.
-So people may not always be able to identify their medicines and have up-to-date information about them.
+This would help to ensure continuity of care and make sure up to date information is available during clinical reviews. - The pharmacy supplies some medicines in multi-compartment compliance packs to people who need additional support.
+But members of the pharmacy team do not routinely provide patient information leaflets.
+So people may not always have up-to-date information about their medicines.